psf/pyperf/doc/api.rst

    A benchmark run result is made of multiple samples.

-   *samples* must be a non-empty sequence of numbers (integer or float) greater than zero.
+   *samples* must be a sequence of numbers (integer or float) greater than zero.
 Usually, *samples* is a list of number of seconds.
 Samples must be normalized per loop iteration (total of outer and inner loops).

    *warmups* is an optional sequence of ``(loops: int, sample: float)`` tuples where *sample* must be greater than or equal to zero.
 Warmup samples are "raw samples", they must not be normalized per loop iteration.

+   *samples* and/or *warmups* must be a non-empty sequence.
+If *samples* is empty, the run is a calibration run.

    Samples must not be equal to zero.
 If a sample is zero, use more loop iterations: see :ref:`Runs, samples, warmups, outer and inner loops